 Fleet costs typically represent our single largest expense and can vary from year to year based on the prices that we are able to purchase and dispose of our rental vehicles.
-In 2014, on average approximately 42% of our 2014 rental car fleet was comprised of program cars or vehicles subject to operating leases.
-Such program cars enable us to determine our depreciation expense in advance of purchase, which is a significant component of our fleet costs.
+In 2015, on average approximately 49% of our 2015 rental car fleet was comprised of program cars or vehicles subject to operating leases.
+Such program cars and leased vehicles enable us to determine our depreciation expense in advance of purchase, which is a significant component of our fleet costs.
 However, as discussed below, such program cars result in additional exposure to the manufacturers with whom we have such agreements.

-We source our fleet needs from a wide range of auto manufacturers.
-To the extent that any of these auto manufacturers significantly curtail production or increase the cost of purchasing program cars, we may be unable to obtain a sufficient number of vehicles to operate our business without significantly increasing our fleet costs or reducing our volumes.
+We source our fleet from a wide range of auto manufacturers.
+To the extent that any of these auto manufacturers significantly curtail production, increase the cost of purchasing program cars or decline to sell program cars to us on terms or at prices consistent with past agreements, we may be unable to obtain a sufficient number of vehicles to operate our business without significantly increasing our fleet costs or reducing our volumes.

-Automobile manufacturers may not continue to sell program cars to us on terms or at prices consistent with past agreements.
 Our program car purchases also generally provide us with flexibility to reduce the size of our fleet rapidly in response to seasonal demand fluctuations, economic constraints or other changes in demand.
 This flexibility may be reduced in the future to the extent that we reduce the percentage of program cars in our car rental fleet or features of the programs are altered.